El Rushbo behind the golden EIB microphone here at the distinguished Limbaugh Institute for Advanced Conservative Studies on Friday.

 And I'm thinking, where is Senator McCain?

-Senator McCain defended Barack Obama a number of times on the campaign trail.
+Senator McCain defended Barack Obama a number of times on a campaign trail.

 Why is he not opening his mouth now?

-I know the campaign is over, but I think I asked this question yesterday.
+I know the campaign is over, but I asked this question yesterday.

 I made the exact point.

-Then old Yosemite Sam starts prancing around all angry and so forth, like after the dynamite failed to go off, starts denouncing all these people and not even part of his campaign.
+Anytime anybody who wasn't even associated with McCain's campaign said something like Barack Hussein Obama, then old Yosemite Sam starts prancing around all angry and so forth, like after the dynamite failed to go off and start denouncing all these people, and not even part of his campaign.

 Right.

-I mean, they hate this moment, and it's like you don't even know if this is true.
+I mean, they hate this woman, and it's like, you don't even know if this is true.

 I've got a bunch of different stacks here.

-Bear with me out there, uh, Kathy, because CNN, Campbell Brown ran a story defending Sarah Palin.
+Bear with me out there, Kathy, because CNN, Campbell Brown, ran a story defending Sarah Palin.

 Okay.